 When the lake is calm and tranquil.
 I like to get up early and go to the pier.
 The sun rises.
 The fog recedes.
 The purple sky slowly turns blue.
 The water becomes a mirror.
 I gaze at the scene, chilly, early in the morning.
 Everything covered with fog and dew.
 I am aware of the delicate and sensitive balance of the camera in my hands as moisture condenses, fresh and clear as spring water, on it’s body.
 I wonder if a picture is worth a thousand dollars.

 I reflect on the fish.
 He has gained more than a meal.
 He now has the means to catch more fish, his own fishing rod.
 I look on the calm water and feel proud that I did what Jesus would do.
-The kid who ate the last sausage only gave him a minnow.
+The kid who ate the last sausage only gave the fish a night crawler.
 I gave him a fishing rod.